 - Riedel “Red” Glass, set of 4 – Great for wine beginners, ~$12 per glass but still luxurious

-All Wine with Paige favorite wine glasses can be found at this link.
+All Wine with Paige favorite wine glasses can be found here.